 Government response page – contains information on the virus and links to the NHS and Public Health England website including a small amount

 Government has also published a summary of the measures to support those affected by the

 virus including individuals, businesses and public services that were included in the Budget (11 March 2020).
 It should be noted that some of these changes may take a little time to work into the system and in most cases will not wholly replace

 income.
 Members should be alert to the potential for slight differences of approach within devolved administrations.

-the employment context and the potential need to rely on a basis of substantial public interest in the area of public health.
-They suggest that there may be national derogations enabling this – Schedule 1 Part 1 (3) of the Data Protection
+personal data in the employment context and the potential need to rely on a basis of substantial public interest in the area of public health.
+They suggest that there may be national derogations enabling this – Schedule 1 Part 1 (3) of the

 The EDPB statement includes a brief FAQ section on employment and personal data.